-The name of the Plaça del Pi has its origin in a pine tree that was planted in the square in 1568, and which stood there until it was damaged during the war with France, when it was replaced by another pine tree.
+The name of the Plaça del Pi (in English, Square of the pine) has its origin in a pine tree that was planted in the square in 1568, and which stood there until it was damaged during the war with France, when it was replaced by another pine tree.
 Since then, whenever the existing pine dies it is replaced by another one.
 The current pine tree was planted in 1985.

 Surrounded by several distinctive buildings, the Plaça del Pi accessible from carrer Petritxol, well-known for its art galleries and chocolate shops, from the neighbouring Plaça de Sant Josep Oriol and carrer Cardenal Casañas.
 The square has the same medieval characteristics as the Neighbourhood in which it’s situated, the ‘Gothic quarter’.